pyralog/pyralog/blog/2-obelisk-sequencer.md

 **Obelisk Sequencer is the only method that is both fast AND crash-safe.**

-For DLog's use case (generating IDs for Pharaoh Network), 500K ops/sec per counter is plenty—we run **1024 coordinators in parallel** for 500M+ ops/sec total.
+For Pyralog's use case (generating IDs for Pharaoh Network), 500K ops/sec per counter is plenty—we run **1024 coordinators in parallel** for 500M+ ops/sec total.

 ## Recovery Speed